JuliaDiff/DifferentiationInterface.jl/DifferentiationInterface/README.md

 - [Tracker.jl](https://github.com/FluxML/Tracker.jl)
 - [Zygote.jl](https://github.com/FluxML/Zygote.jl)

+> [!CAUTION]
-Note that in some cases, going through DifferentiationInterface.jl might be slower than a direct call to the backend's API.
-This is mostly true for Enzyme.jl, whose handling of activities and multiple arguments unlocks additional performance.
+> Note that in some cases, going through DifferentiationInterface.jl might be slower or cause more errors than a direct call to the backend's API.
+This is especially true for Enzyme.jl, whose handling of activities and multiple arguments is not fully supported here.
 We are working on this challenge, and welcome any suggestions or contributions.
-Meanwhile, if differentiation fails or takes too long, consider using Enzyme.jl directly.
+Meanwhile, if differentiation fails or takes too long, consider using Enzyme.jl through its [native API](https://enzymead.github.io/Enzyme.jl/stable/) instead.

 ## Installation